cancui0403/cancui0403.github.io/_news/announcement_2.md

 ## 5. Conclusion

 In distance-based latent space models, coordinate arbitrariness is an intrinsic feature.
 However, for comparative analysis, we must fix the gauge.
 The Procrustes alignment strategy described here is a method to extract a representative configuration.
 Its validity rests on the "Approximate Shared Shape" assumption.
 Without it the superposition of different latent spaces would be geometrically ill-posed.

+We have validated the strategy in extensive simulation studies.
+However, rigorous theoretical proof is still lacking.
+I hope to fix it after advanced training in statistical theory.